JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 Some SwiftPM dependencies may not compile or provide valid APIs for all targets in your build script.
 For example, the Google Maps SDK currently only supports iOS targets.
+So, while your project only targets iOS, you don't have to declare platforms explicitly.
+But as soon as you add another target, for example, macOS, you need to specify the platform constraint for each dependency.

-To make sure that a dependency is applied only for relevant compilations, specify the correct targets in the `platforms` parameter of the `product` specification:
+To make sure that a dependency is applied only for relevant compilations, specify the correct targets in the `platforms` parameter of a `product` specification:

 ```kotlin
 kotlin {